-- Participants will need to commit to take part in three sessions: two in the fall semester and one in the spring.
+- Participants will need to commit to take part in three sessions.

 - Learning communities are structured to provide support and reflection, and curriculum is designed to address the specific issues related to racism from a holistic and mindfulness based lens.

 - Members of each learning community will be assigned a cohort and required to meet with their cohort group three times outside of the training sessions.